2022–23 Premiership Rugby

-The 2022–23 Premiership Rugby is the 36th season of the top flight of English domestic rugby union competition and the fifth to be sponsored by Gallagher.
-The competition will be broadcast by BT Sport for the tenth successive season, with six league season games and the final also simulcast free-to-air by ITV.
-Highlights of each weekend's games are to be shown on ITV with extended highlights on BT Sport.
+The 2022–23 Premiership Rugby was the 36th season of the top flight of English domestic rugby union competition and the fifth to be sponsored by Gallagher.
+The competition was broadcast by BT Sport for the tenth successive season, with six league season games and the final also simulcast free-to-air by ITV.
+Highlights of each weekend's games were shown on ITV with extended highlights on BT Sport.
+This was the final season to be aired on BT Sport before its rebrand to TNT Sports in July 2023.

-The reigning champions entering the season are Leicester Tigers, who claimed their 11th league title after winning the 2022 final.
+The reigning champions entering the season were Leicester Tigers, who claimed their 11th league title after winning the 2022 final.
 No team was promoted as champions from the 2021–22 RFU Championship.

-Due to changes to the global rugby calendar implemented in 2020 and to allow more time for preparation for the World Cup, the season will start and finish earlier than previous seasons and take place over a slightly reduced timeframe of 38 weeks.
+Due to changes to the global rugby calendar implemented in 2020 and to allow more time for preparation for the World Cup, the season started and finished earlier than previous seasons and took place over a slightly reduced timeframe of 38 weeks.

 On 26 September 2022, due to ongoing financial difficulties, Worcester Warriors were suspended from all tournaments.
 On 6 October 2022, it was announced that Worcester would be relegated from the Premiership, after the club was placed into administration and all player and staff contracts were terminated – their results were subsequently deleted from the Premiership's records.

 On 12 October 2022, due to ongoing financial difficulties, Wasps were suspended from all tournaments.
 The club then entered administration on 17 October 2022 and their players and coaching staff were made redundant.
 On October 28, it was confirmed that Wasps had been suspended for the remainder of the season and relegated – their results were subsequently deleted from the Premiership's records.

 Rule changes

-This season sees the final year of a three-year moratorium on relegation from the league to the RFU Championship.
+This season saw the final year of a three-year moratorium on relegation from the league to the RFU Championship.

-This season is the second under the reduced salary cap regulations before changes are made before 2024–25.
-Further changes for this season are:
+This season was the second under the reduced salary cap regulations before changes are made before 2024–25.
+Further changes for this season were: